1-877-266-5398

 The Lithium-Ion Battery was uncrated and set on the child’s wagon and brought beside the coach.
 The battery was lifted into place.
 As you can see there is more room.
 We needed to find a method to tie it down, (not that it could go far!) and decided to use a ratcheting nylon strap hooked to two eyebolts placed through the floor on either side of the battery.
 This method was simple, secure and safe since there was no exposed metal near the terminals.

-There were a number of cables to be attached to each terminal and on this battery the connection is not a post but a recessed into a nut recessed into the battery top.
+There were a number of cables to be attached to each terminal and on this battery the connection is not a post but a nut recessed into the battery top.
 It required a stainless (metric) bolt to be inserted into the nut and tightened to ensure a good electrical connection.
 Trying to wrestle all of the cables so that the lugs lined up and allow the bolt to be properly inserted was a challenge that in our case required two people to tackle.
 I determined that a longer bolt would be required and purchased one exactly the length required, since the recessed nut has a closed end.
 I discovered, after the installation, that there is an accessory post available that could be mounted onto the battery to allow conventional battery connections.
 In an ideal world, a wall mounted junction block would be installed and a single, large diameter battery cable would link from that block to the battery.

 With the installation complete, I turned on the battery disconnect switches and went to look at the monitor panel.
 Initially the inverter panel was blank.
 Turning on and off the disconnect switch brought it to life and a reading of 13.2Volts.
 WOW!
 Fully charged and then some, I thought.
 (I’ve since learned that fully charged is 13.5V to 13.7V and that 13.2V is quite low.)
 I left the system charging using the existing inverter settings (AGM2) overnight and the next day we went to a planned family gathering where I had expected to be dry camping.
 I noticed while driving that the dash voltmeter was quickly up to the operating range and the one hour trip brought the battery up to full charge (13.7V).
 As it turned out we had 30 amp service, so the coach was plugged in for that weekend.
 Checking the Inverter control panel frequently, it always showed the message "Full Charge”.